How to Set Expectations and Talk to Customers During COVID

 For solar customers, the impact is not dire, but the emotions they experience along the 3 to 4 month solar rollercoaster are real.
 When we don’t meet their expectations (unrealistic or not), this leads to disappointment and for some types of customers, easily leads to conflict between them and your staff.
 And if your staff has to deal with angry or complaining customers often, expect them to be less likely to make or take that next customer phone call.

 By setting clear, realistic expectations at the beginning of the project, we set a baseline for the customers’ emotions and can easier manage the ups and downs along the process.
 And when we’re able to fulfill these expectations (which is probably 95% of time), we win the customers’ trust.

-Lesson 2: Communicate timely and regularly.
+Lesson 2: Talk to solar customers regularly.
 Otherwise, people will start making their own assumptions about what’s going on.
-Initially with the coronavirus, we didn’t know, “Who had it?
+Initially, with the coronavirus, we didn’t know, “Who had it?
 How do we prevent it?
 How long will this last?”
 This led to mass panic and the stockpiling of among other things, toilet paper.
 Fortunately, experts are now providing us real-time information and answers.
 And not surprisingly, we’re acting smartly and towards a collective goal in line with our US values.

 For solar customers, the thought process is the same.
 When figuratively left in the dark, they’ll make their own assumptions, many times incorrect, about their project, about your company, or even you.
 Given the long duration of the installation & commissioning process and the multitude of other stakeholders (financiers, utilities, HOAs, etc.), there are lots of moments where customers can get misinformed.
 And unfortunately, that leaves you with the headache of sorting out the correct information from the misconceived assumptions.